What is Oscillator?

 In 1921, German physicist Heinrich Georg Barkhausen introduced “Barkhausen criterion” for determining the relation between phase shifts across feedback loop.
 As per the criterion, the circuit will only oscillate if the phase shift around the feedback loop is equal or multiple of 360 degrees and the gain of the loop is equal to one.
 If the phase shift is accurate at the desired frequency and the feedback loop creates 360-degree oscillation then the output will be a sine wave.
 RC filter serves to achieve this purpose.

-We can easily determine the frequency of the oscillation using this equation:-
+We can easily determine the frequency of the Phase Shift Oscillator Circuit:-

 R = Resistance (Ohms)